Language: Octave 4.2.1 Code repository: https://git.io/vbes0

 V and U are related in the following manner:

 Where k denotes the k-th eigenvector.
 Elements in Uk denote how “aligned” a particular sample is to the direction of the principal component.
 Eigenvectors in V are basically linear summations of all samples weighted by eigenvectors in U normalised to unit length.
+Values in Vk are the coefficients for each variable in our dataset.
+It tells us how related the k-th eigenvector is to each variable.
+These values are also known as the loadings of the principal componets.

 Projecting data into a new subspace